 Social work is viewed as an activity that seeks to help individuals, families, organizations, groups or communities engage resources that will alleviate human problems.
 Social work also is concerned with helping clients to develop capacities and strengths that will enhance their social functioning.

 The two-year program at BSC prepares students with core courses toward a bachelor’s degree in social work.
-Suggested curriculum includes courses in psychology, ethics, statistics, government, cultural diversity, social welfare, human services, relationships/self esteem and professional writing, plus general education courses required by most four-year institutions.
+Suggested curriculum includes courses in psychology, ethics, statistics, government, cultural diversity, social welfare, sociology, and economics, plus general education courses required by most four-year institutions.

 Students who follow the suggested curriculum at BSC earn an Associate in Arts degree after all requirements are completed.

 BSC and Minot State University (MSU) have a cooperative agreement that allows BSC graduates with the Associate in Arts to pursue a bachelor’s degree in social work from MSU on the BSC campus.
 BSC’s suggested curriculum prepares students for this option.

 Bismarck State College has many cooperative, articulation, or transfer agreements with postsecondary institutions both inside and outside of the North Dakota University System.
 Some of these agreements are established to allow students to remain on campus as they complete their bachelor’s degree.
 In all cases, students seeking to transfer after completing a degree at BSC should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

 Job opportunities for social workers are excellent and among the fastest growing occupations.
 Positions for school social workers are increasing along with demand for professionals in private practice.
 Jobs in health care and social assistance agencies are plentiful and for those with backgrounds in gerontology and substance abuse treatment.